DavidFFDAW/Paint-JS-app/README.md

 # Paint Application

-This is basically the classic Application all of us have used at some time in our lives but made with VanillaJS.
+This is basically the classic Application all of us have used at some point in our lives but made with VanillaJS.

 ## License